Loknaath-sec/ODD2023-WT-Ex-02-Admin/README.md

 ## NAME: P.LOKNAATH
 ## REFERENCE NUMBER: 23004546
 ## AIM:
-Create a Django webpage with five users.
+Create a Django website with five users.
 Two users are to be staff users (including admin) and the other three users are non-staff users.

 ## Design Procedure:
 Step 1: